liyanwangNetID/ros2_alpasim/docs/AI_DATASET_DEVELOPMENT_HANDOFF.md

 Step 12  Audit and statistics
 ```

-Steps 1 through 6 are implemented and reorganized.
-Step 7 is actively under development.
+Steps 1 through 7 are implemented.
+Step 7 is frozen.
 Steps 8 through 12 have not started.

 ## 6. Current code organization